The Dangers of Cocaine Overdose

 Mixing cocaine with other addictive substances – particularly either heroin or alcohol – also increases the chance of a lethal overdose.

-WHAT HAPPENS DURING A COCAINE OVERDOSE?
+WHAT HAPPENS DURING A COKE OVERDOSE?

-Ingesting cocaine exerts stimulant effects, accelerating body functions.
+Ingesting cocaine (aka coke) exerts stimulant effects, accelerating body functions.
 When cocaine enters your CNS (central nervous system), this increases your heart rate, core body temperature, and blood pressure levels.
 Cocaine also impacts cognitive function, mood, and the digestive system.

 Cocaine overdose can also bring about severe neurological damage as the result of ruptured blood vessels in the brain or seizures.